8 Key Data Science Trends For 2024 & 2025

 Add to this a friendly learning curve for beginners, and you have a recipe for success.

-Python is now ranked as the 3rd most popular language in general by the analyst firm RedMonk.
+According to Stack Overflow, Python is now the 4th most popular language in general.

-And the popularity growth trend shows it’s on track to become number 1 within the next three years.
+And the popularity growth trend shows it’s has the potential to be #2 or even #1 within the next few years.

-“Dataiku” searches are up by 146% in 5 years, growing quickly even before Google acquired them.
+“Dataiku” searches are up by 135% in 5 years, growing before and after Google acquired them.

-Enterprise AI company Dataiku is now worth $4.6 billion (according to TechCrunch) after Google bought a stake in the company in December 2019.
+Enterprise AI company Dataiku is now worth $4.6 billion (according to TechCrunch) after Google bought a stake in the company.

 The AI startup helps enterprise customers clean their large data sets and build machine learning models.